munisshodmonov/30-Days-Javascript/README.md

 On my first day I made a JavaScript Drum Kit.
 Forked a respiratory to work on 30 different projects each day!

+### Day 2

+Second day into my journey and I made a clock.
+Also discovered some topics like:

+* Hoisting, Lexical Environment/Scope, Function Invocation, How does Global Execution Object works.

 <br />

 # What topics am I going to focus the most for the next 30 days and build projects using them?